whitneyburton/portfolios/students/1703-back/20170421-yohanan-girma-assefa-m1.markdown

 #### Session 1: Growth Mindset

 I am much more appreciative of the progress that I have made thus far and I feel more confident in myself.
 The initial doubts that I had about whether I will be a good developer are no longer as strong.
 Most days, I believe that with time and consistent effort, I will become a good developer.
 But there are also times when I feel discouraged and disappointed in myself for not grasping things as fast as I would like, or expect.
-Perhaps these are moments I should try and be more empathic towards myself and break down the concept/problem that I am having a hard time with so that I can better understand it.
+Perhaps these are moments I should try and be more empathetic towards myself and try to adapt a "not yet" mindset.

 #### Session 2: Getting Better at Difficult Things

 I have accepted that being at Turing and learning to code is not an easy process.
-I think that has helped take away my frustration at how slow I felt at understanding things and it helps me to not waste my cognitive energy by wanting this experience to be a breeze.
-My effort at getting good at difficult things includes making time to do drills and a range of Ruby exercises.
+This has helped reduce my frustrations with the pace that I am grasping what is being taught and it helps me to not waste my cognitive energy by wanting this experience to be a breeze.
+My effort at getting good at difficult things has included making time to do drills and a range of Ruby exercises.
 I also try to cherish moments where concepts and drills that were once really difficult become more manageable.
 Pushing aside my fears and focusing on how to become a good developer has been conducive to my learning.

 #### Session 3: Introvert vs. Extrovert

 Open and respectful communication about our temperaments is very important when working with others.
-People draw their energies differently and their ability to do their best work can be impacted by the type of stimulation they are surrounded with and whether their teammates understand their temperament and are empathetic to their needs.
+People draw their energies differently and their ability to do their best work can be impacted by the type of stimulation they are surrounded.
+We need to do our best to understand each other's personality traits and be empathetic to the other person's needs.

 #### Session 4: Strengths & Storytelling